-Several manufactureres, such as GE, make a dimming compact fluorescent light bulb.
-It is not recommend that you use regular compact fluorescent bulbs with dimming switches, since this can dramatically shorten the bulb life.
+Several manufacturers, such as GE, make a dimming compact fluorescent light bulb.
+It is not recommended that you use regular compact fluorescent bulbs with dimming switches since this can dramatically shorten the bulb life.

 While an LED bulb is not the same technology as a CFL, there are the same types of dimmer – light bulb compatibility issues.
 Much like CFLs, make sure you check the LED bulb packaging to be sure it is dimmable, not all are.
 And remember that not all dimmers are compatible with LEDs.